liquidinvestigations/image-classification-service/README.md

 Use `POST /classify-image` to receive JSON-data containing the predicted classes and the probability image.
 An example call with curl would look like this:
 `curl -F 'image=@test.jpg'  http://baseurl/classify-image`.

+Both endpoints will return `HTTP 500` if the image could be processed.
+If an endpoint is not enabled by settings the corresponding environment variable when running the container it will return `HTTP 403`.

 To check if the service is up you can use `/health`, which will return HTTP 200, if everything is running.

 ## Choosing a model